Effectiveness of Under-Desk Treadmills for Health and Productivity

 Myth 1: Under-Desk Treadmills Cause Distractions and Lower Productivity

-Truth: Studies suggest that mild walking can improve cognitive function, creativity, and mood.
-A significant number of consumers have reported feeling more alert and focused for longer periods of time.
-Adjustment may be required; however, production often increases rather than decreases as a result of this.
+Several research suggest that walking may enhance cognitive performance, creativity, and mood.
+Many consumers have reported that they feel more awake and focused for longer periods of time.
+Changes may be needed, although in most cases, this will lead to an increase in production rather than a decline.

 Myth 2: Under-Desk Treadmills Are Ineffective for Weight Loss